oroinc/documentation/admin_guide/user_management/user_management_users.rst

 |

 4. In the **Assign Task To** dialog box, specify the required data.
-For help on this, see the `Add a Task for Another Record <../../user-guide/activities/activities-add-assign-tasks#add-a-task-for-another-record>`__ section of the `Add Task and Assign Task <../../user-guide/activities/activities-add-assign-tasks>`__ guide.
+For help on this, see the :ref:`Add Task and Assign Task <doc-activities-tasks-actions-add>` guide.

 |